zhangda1018/F2Net/README.md

-# C-MPASS FD001 RUL Prediction
+# C-MPASS FD001 RUL Prediction Demo
-Paper: Remaining Useful Life Prediction of Aeroengine Based on Feature Fusion
+Remaining Useful Life Prediction of Aeroengine Based on Feature Fusion

 A simple reproduction of this paper with PyTorch.